erayd/hotfilter/README.md

 ### .touch(key)

-Marks the key as seen, and returns the number of times this key has recently been seen, where 'recently' means within the demotion lifetime of the filter stages.
+Marks `key` as seen, and returns the number of times this key has recently been seen, where 'recently' means within the demotion lifetime of the filter stages.

 Note that the greatest number which this method can return is one more than the configured depth.

+### .get(key)

+Get the current depth for `key`.